 5. Track stands

 The top skill to master for improving balance.
 Track stands come in handy on the trail, giving you confident control when you need to stop and evaluate your line choice.
-Practice track stands by locking up your brakes and turning your bars from side to side to maintain balance.
+Practise track stands by locking up your brakes and turning your bars from side to side to maintain balance.
 Turn it into a game with a friend by playing a round of foot down: pop up into track stands and see who can keep their balance longer, the last one to put a foot down wins.

-Stoppies are great for practicing front brake control and shifting your weight on the bike.
-Roll forward and grab enough front brake to stop your front wheel, don’t touch your rear brake.
+Stoppies are great for practising front brake control and shifting your weight on the bike.
+Roll forward and grab enough front brake to stop your front wheel; don’t touch your rear brake.
 Your body and the back end of the bike will lift and move upward, while your bars and front wheel stay planted.
 If your rear end is coming up too high, release your front brake a little and you’ll come right back down.
-Once you get a hang of this motion, start trying to rotate your rear end when it’s off the ground, working in a clockwise or counter-clockwise motion around your front wheel.
+Once you get a hang of this motion, start trying to rotate your rear end when it’s off the ground, working in a clockwise or anticlockwise motion around your front wheel.
 This will be super useful when you need to break out trials moves in tight switchbacks.

-Done mastering those 7?
+Done mastering those seven?

 About the Author: Trek

 Our mission: we build only products we love, provide incredible hospitality to our customers, and change the world by getting more people on bikes.